Biocidal Products Regulation

 Product types cover those used as Disinfectants; Preservatives; Pest control agents; Antifouling products, and Embalming and taxidermist fluids.

 All biocidal products require an authorisation before they can be placed on the market, and the active substances contained in that biocidal product must be previously approved.
 Companies can apply for approval of an active substance by submitting a dossier to the European Chemicals Agency (ECHA).
 Once an active substance has been approved, companies wishing to place a biocidal product on the market must then apply for product authorisation at national or Union level.
 Data requirements include that relating to the toxicity to humans, potential human exposure, and the toxicity and fate in the environment.
-Submissions are made in IUCLID 5 format via a new IT platform – the Register for Biocidal products (R4BP).
+Submissions are made in IUCLID 5 format via the Register for Biocidal Products (R4BP) IT platform.

 Registration of Biocidal Products in the EU